 Got an idea about how you could help us achieve our vision?
 Please contact Debbie Bolton, Head of Clinical Education, St Catherine’s Hospice: firstname.lastname@example.org / 01772 629171

-We’re doing a number of things to adapt and enhance our services and reach out to our communities – including patients, carers, those who are bereaved, and St Catherine’s volunteers – during the Coronavirus pandemic.
+We have done a number of things to adapt and enhance our services and reach out to our communities – including patients, carers, those who are bereaved, and St Catherine’s volunteers – throughout the Coronavirus pandemic.

-- Hospice Support Assistants are making wellbeing calls to patients at home in between video and phone appointments with the St Catherine’s Clinical Nurse Specialists
+- Wellbeing calls made by Hospice Support Assistants to patients at home, in between video, phone and in-person appointments with the St Catherine’s Clinical Nurse Specialists

-- Befriending phone calls are being made by volunteer befrienders to support those who are socially isolated
+- Befriending phone calls made by volunteer befrienders to support the socially isolated

-- The hospice’s monthly Carers’ Drop In, and Bereavement Support Group, are being hosted virtually
+- The hospice’s monthly Carers’ Drop Ins and Bereavement Support Groups hosted virtually and outdoors

 - Counselling services provided by telephone calls and video apps